 top of page

-Part Two - Copper in Small Ruminant Nutrition
+Part 2 - Copper in Small Ruminant Nutrition

 Kendra Rudd Shatswell Hefty Goat Holler Farm I am not a veterinarian.
 I am not a nutritionist nor a scientist nor a formal researcher.
 I am just a girl that loves goats.
 I want to take care of them to the best of my ability, and so I strive to LEARN.
 I like to share what I learn, but please do check out all the resources provided!
 Special thanks to Kathy Winters of Red Horse Valley LLC!